 Under PSAS, the Loan Board is required to present a statement of remeasurement of gains and losses.
-As the Loan Board has no remeasurement in gains and losses, a statement of remeasurement of gains and losses has not been presented.
+As the Loan Board has no remeasurement gains and losses, this statement has not been presented.

 4 Loans receivable

 a) Loans receivable, net